apigee/api-platform-samples/learn-edge/proxy-to-a-target/README.md

 * In a browser, hit http://mocktarget.apigee.net/help to see what else the service can do.
 * Modify the `invoke.sh` script to hit one of the other resources.
 For example: `curl http://<your org>-test.apigee.net/v1/learn-edge/json`.

-  **Notable Concept**: By default, whatever you add to the base path of the API proxy gets passed on unchanged to the target.
+  **Notable Concept**: By default, whatever you add to the base path of the API proxy gets passed to the target unchanged.

-* Try changing the proxy to call another service.
-You might have to supply an API key or some other auth parameter -- many public API keys require some kind of auth.
+* Try changing the proxy to call another REST-based backend service of your choosing.
 Test the change (redeploy and invoke).
 Hint: Edit `apiproxy/targets/default.xml`.

 ### Next step